 These boots have far succeeded expectations, discovered lost and abandoned on a Target clearance rack, they were a size too big and with a price to low to pass up.
 For 6 bucks, I scooped up the most comfortable pair of boots I have ever owned.
 The soles have fallen off three or four times, being glued back with everything from rubber cement to a two part jewelers epoxy.
 The man made leather-like material has worn itself to a crackled crunchy material from days of hard wear and abuse.
 And yet, when the sole feel off for the last time the other night, I was still not ready to let go.

 I begged and pleaded for Handsome to find some magic solution in his shop to save these comfortable boots, and he just shook his head at me.
 I pouted and protested to no avail.
 They are done.
-I am not sure how I will ever find boots that slouched as perfectly as they did, that slid on and off with such familiar ease, that could make me look so country-western without being called a cowboy.
-They were perfect under jeans, or to make a summer dress the perfect mesh of cute and casual.
+How will I ever find boots that slouch as perfectly as they do, that slide on and off with such familiar ease?
+Shoes that can make me look so country-western without being called a cowboy.
+They are perfect under jeans, or to make a summer dress the perfect mesh of cute and casual.

 My perfect boots.
 I will miss you.

 I need to take comfort in a warm bowl of roasted garlic cauliflower soup.

 - 1 tbs flour

 - 2 1/2 tbs olive oil, divided

 - 1 large head garlic

 - 1 carrot, chopped